 ‘That’s Just A Woman’

 ‘It’s Been A While’

 ‘Livin’ On Sunshine’

-On Monday 21 July 2014, Tony Ramey saw the release of 'The Bible, Bottle, And The Gun'; the single featured guest vocals from Willie Nelson.
+On Monday 21 July 2014, Tony Ramey saw the release of ‘The Bible, Bottle & The Gun’; a single which featured guest vocals from Willie Nelson.

 At the time of the acquisition of this ‘Peer’s Quote’ about Gene Watson, in July 2014, Tony Ramey was based out of Dallas, Texas and was a Ford Motor Company branded artist.